riandyrn/mirsal/docs/api_design/http_api.md

 ## Delete Topic

-DELETE: `/chat/topics/{topic_id}?delete=true`
+DELETE: `/chat/topics/{topic_id}`

 This API is used to make either `p2p` or `group` topic disappear from the result of [Get User Latest Topics](#get-user-latest-topics).
 Underneath though, `p2p` & `group` topics are being treated differently.

-When this function is being called on `p2p` topic, it would not remove the topic entry from database, only hide it.
+When this function is being called on `p2p` topic, it would not remove user subscription to the topic, only hide it.
 The reason behind this behavior is because we want to make it possible for peer to still contact the user after user deleting the topic because essentially what user did is relatively delete the topic only for himself.
-So it would be very weird from peer perspective if all of sudden he cannot send the message to user just because user delete the topic from his side (e.g to clear up his storage).
+So it would be very weird from peer perspective if all of sudden peer cannot send the message to user just because user delete the topic (e.g to clear up his storage).
 This behavior is actually the same behavior like Whatsapp.

-When this function is being called on `group` topic, there are 2 possible actions which could be done:
+When this function is being called on `group` topic, user subscription would be literally deleted from database.
+So user would no longer be able to receive any notification from the topic nor send message to the topic.

-1. Literally deleting the topic, in which means all of the current members would be kicked out
-2. Leave the topic

-The first action would only be possible to be done by topic `owner`.
-As for the second action it could be done by every member in the topic.

-When `owner` leaving the topic, one of topic `admin` would be randomly selected as the new `owner`, when there is no `admin` in the topic, the request for `owner` to leave the topic would be rejected (he need to explicitly execute the first action).
-Client could check whether there is admin in the topic by looking at the result of [Get User Latest Topics](#get-user-latest-topics).

-To literally delete the topic (first action), client need to specify `delete=true` on query parameters, otherwise it would be leaving the topic.

-Client could recognize whether user is `owner` or `admin` or normal user on the `group` topic by looking at the result of [Get User Latest Topics](#get-user-latest-topics).
-Notice that this structure of authorization only exist on `group` topic.

-When a user is being promoted to `admin` or `owner`, all online members on the topic would be notified.
-Please check out `docs/api_design/ws_api.md` for details.

 [Back to Top](#http-api)